ashpursglove/ashs_construction_calculator/README.md

 No Adobe.
 No Java.
-No rituals.
+No 17 GB updates.
-No “why is this 400 MB”.
+No ancient curses.

 ---